mshatalov/mac-to-win-ahk/README.md

 ## mac-to-win-ahk
-Basic [AutoHotKey](https://www.autohotkey.com/) script for someone who uses Windows but prefers macOS hotkeys, such as if you use Mac at home and Windows at an office.
+Basic [AutoHotKey](https://www.autohotkey.com/) script for people who use Windows but prefer macOS hotkeys, such as if you use Mac at home and Windows at an office.

-It also addresses a minor inconvenience with Lenovo's placement of Print Screen button.
+As a bonus, there's a [registry key remapping](print-screen-to-rwin.reg) from Print Screen to RWin that addresses a minor inconvenience with specific placement of Print Screen on some keyboards.
+Note that if you had previously remapped keys via the registry, importing the registry file above may override them.

 ### What's covered
 |Feature|Windows|macOS original|